San Diego Backyard Putting Greens: Cost, Speed, Design, and Compliance

 Chris MacMillan, General Manager

 Looking to build a backyard putting green that rolls true, drains fast, and looks like a resort?
-This guide covers stimp speed tuning (10–12), base precision, cup layouts, fringe/approach design, installed pricing, maintenance, and permits/compliance—all optimized for San Diego soils, slopes, and codes.
+This guide covers stimp speed tuning (10 to 12), base precision, cup layouts, fringe/approach design, installed pricing, maintenance, and permits/compliance, all optimized for San Diego soils, slopes, and codes.

-• Installed cost: typically $16–$35/sq ft depending on base precision, cup count, fringe size, contours, and access.
+• Installed cost: typically $16 to $35 per sq ft depending on base precision, cup count, fringe size, contours, and access.

-• Speed: We tune to Stimp 10–12 via infill amounts, brushing direction, and optional rolling—stable and fun for home play.
+• Speed: We tune to Stimp 10 to 12 via infill amounts, brushing direction, and optional rolling.
+Stable and fun for home play.

-• Drainage: Permeable assembly + positive slope; keep rinse/irrigation water on site (no street or storm drains).
+• Drainage: Permeable assembly + positive slope; keep rinse/irrigation water on site (no street or storm drain discharge).

-All ranges reflect 2025 San Diego labor & materials.
+All ranges reflect 2026 San Diego labor and materials.
 Precision base work is the #1 driver of roll quality.

 Putting Green Packages (Good / Better / Best)